griefrelayer/autoCCT/README.md

   **pip install -r requirements.txt**

+Run the script with the command:

+  **python autoCubes.py**

+Add keys with a space after them, if necessary.
+For example:

+  **python autoCubes.py --gcam**

+  or

+  **python autoCubes.py --nophone --debug --showpoints --nowb**

-Before you start calibration, make sure that you shoot the color checker at the necessary white balance conditions.
+Before you start calibrating, make sure you shoot the target under the necessary white balance conditions.

+Connect your phone via adb (attached) and authorize it, if not done before, to automatically load photos from your phone.

+If there is an adb related error on startup and you are sure the phone is connected, check to see if adb is already running and terminate it in the task manager.

+Or use the **--nophone** key to use local photo.
+By default the local photo is found in the folder where the script is located and named last_photo.jpg

+If you want to specify a different file, you can send the file name to the script, e.g.

+  **python autoCubes.py --nophone some_photo.jpg**

+(If you calibrate from a photo without a phone, you can't use matrix refinement because you have to take a photo with a calculated matrix to do that)

-If you use one matrix (GCAM), remove in neutral lighting conditions
+If you are going to use one sensor (Google Camera), take the picture under neutral light (daylight, daylight bulb)

-(daylight, daylight lamp)

-Remove the color target so that the white color checker square is on the left.
+Shoot the color target so that the white square of the target is on the left.

-It does not matter, horizontally or vertically.
+It does not matter if it is horizontal or vertical.

-For GCAM, add the key **--gcam**
+For Gcam (Google Camera) add the key **--gcam**

-To use with X-Rite Checker, add the **--xrite** key.
+For x-rite checker add key **--xrite**

-If you calibrate two matrices / cubes for warm or cold temperatures, a warm matrix is calibrated by default.
+If you are calibrating two matrices/cubes for warm or cold temperatures, the warm matrix is calibrated by default.

-For Cold Calibration Add key **--cool**
+To calibrate cold, add the key **--cool**

-For two matrices add **--matrixes**
+For two matrices, add **--matrixes**

+(correctly matrices, but some talented developers have problems with English)

-For cube add **--cube**
+For a cube, add **--cube**

-For cubes **--cubes**
+For cubes add **--cubes**.

-If you shoot on PhotonCamera and the phone is connected to ADB,
+If you shoot with a PhotonCamera and your phone is adb-connected, it will automatically calibrate the sensor for calibration.

-The calibration matrix is automatically adjusting during calibration.

-If you are shooting on GCAM with a CCT function,

-Turn off the color settings before calibrating and set the matrix in settings as follows:
+If you are shooting with a Google Camera with CCT, before calibrating, turn off the color settings and set the sensor as follows:

 RR: 1 RG: 0 RB: 0